 It was as a sign of things to come in a first set in which Djokovic hit 14 winners to Nadal’s seven and made almost half as many unforced errors.

-After 25 minutes of brutally effective shot making by Djokovic the unthinkable started to look possible: Nadal could lose a set on clay 6-0.
-But Nadal dug deep, winning one point that spanned 27 shots and landing crucial serves.
+After 25 minutes of brutally effective shot making by Djokovic — including several sublime cross-court backhands — the unthinkable started to look possible: that Nadal could lose a set on clay 6-0.
+But Nadal dug deep, winning one point that spanned 27 shots.

 Their finals have gone in cycles: Nadal won the first five; Djokovic the next seven; Nadal the following three.

 With the French Open five weeks away, Djokovic has chosen a good time to buck the trend.